Checklist for new programme students and students taking freestanding courses

 • SLU scholarship holders and SI scholarship holders are covered by the FASplus policy.

-• Erasmus Mundus students are covered the Erasmus Mundus policy.
-SLU or the consortium arrange the Erasmus Mundus policy for you.
+• Erasmus Mundus students are covered by the Erasmus Mundus policy.
+SLU or the consortium arranges this for you.

-• Students with citizenship in EU/EES or Switzerland, who are not exchange students, are covered by the insurance for foreign visitors policy.
+• Students with EU/EEA or Swiss citizenship who are not exchange students are covered by the foreign visitors insurance policy.

 If you are a citizen of an EU/EEA country or Switzerland, make sure you have a European Health Insurance Card issued by your country’s social insurance agency.